LogeswariP/Toonique/README.md

-# CARTOVALA
+# TOONIQUE

-CARTOVALA is a vibrant, engaging web page that takes you back to your childhood with a delightful collection of your favorite cartoon characters and princesses.
+TOONIQUE is a vibrant, engaging web page that takes you back to your childhood with a delightful collection of your favorite cartoon characters and princesses.
 This interactive, aesthetically pleasing project celebrates timeless characters and offers users a fun and nostalgic browsing experience.

 ---